ds300/lazyrepo/thoughts.md

 # not urgent

+- flesh out help
 - add flake detection mode
 - add hard-link outputs as an option. could we also
 - move config file discovery logs to avoid noise for :inherit
 - log levels
 - --filter